mtsewrs/mobx-query/readme.md

 **DO NOT USE, NOT STABLE**

-Generates typescript mst or mobx models and a react client to query your json rpc api
+Generates typescript mobx models and query client for your json rpc api

 > In order for it to work your data fetched from the server must return "typename" and "id" property for the corresponding model